gpeddle/leetcode-python-chatgpt-35/README.md

 1. Copy the contents of `prompt.md` into a ChatGPT session.
 You do not need a new session because the prompt includes an initial reset instruction.
 2. Click 'Send' to submit the prompt
-3. Examine the output
+3. Examine the response
 4. Copy the entire response into the `response.md` file.
+(Hint: use copy icon)
-5. Copy the generated solution calss into the `solution.py` file.
+5. Copy the generated solution class into the `solution.py` file.

-## Working a problem locally
+## Working the problem locally

 1. Navigate to the problem subdirectory.
 2. Run `pytest -v` to test the solution
 3. Revise the `prompt.md` file if needed and resubmit to ChatGPT.
 4. Repeat #2 and #3 to arrive at a solution that satisfies the examples provided by leetcode.

-## Running a problem in leetcode
+## Running the problem in leetcode

-When the solution passes all the example `test_data` locally, copy the contents of `solution.py` and paste it into leetcode's editor, then click [Run].
+When the solution passes all the example `test_data` locally,

+1. Copy the contents of `solution.py` and paste it into leetcode's editor, then click [Run].
-Observe that leetcode runs the solution and check to output for errors.
-Review any errors and revisit the solution locally to correct the method.
+2. Observe that leetcode runs the solution and check to output for errors.
+3. Review any errors and revisit the solution locally to correct the method.

 > Note that leetcode will only test your solution against the example `test_data` during [Run].